analusis/analusis.github.io/_projects/2023-04-10-gda-casestudy2.md

 While aggregating data can refer to the combining of separate structures into a structure of similar form, we also refer to aggregation as a means of summarzing the whole of data.
 The separate structures were already combined into new dataframes of similar structures in the process phase, but we will perform summary analysis on them to take a closer look at the available data.
 We will investigate the kind of data we have to work with in preparation for analyzing trends and relationships to accomplish the business task.

 #### Identify trends and relationships.
-Univariate and bivariate analyses were performed to identify trends in the data. ggplot2 was utilized to create a quick look at possible trends in preparation for the Share phase.
+Analysis of the available datasets were performed to identify trends in the data. ggplot2 was utilized to create a quick look at possible trends in preparation for the Share phase.

 | Deliverable                          |
 |--------------------------------------|